logpai/.github/profile/README.md

 ### 🔥 Call for contributions

-We appreciate all the contributions to LOGPAI!
+We appreciate all-level contributions to LOGPAI!
 + **Become a contributor**: Submit a PR and get it merged!
 [See how](https://github.com/orgs/logpai/discussions/1).
 + **Become a developer**: Make some significant contributions and then request for write access!
 [See how](https://github.com/orgs/logpai/discussions/2).
 + **Become a member**: Create a new project and serve as the maintainer!
 [See how](https://github.com/orgs/logpai/discussions/3).